Data Privacy Notice & Data Protection Policy

 3. Definitions:

-– means the Data Protection Act 1998 which controls the use of personal information by organisations, businesses and government.
+The Act – means the Data Protection Act 1998 which controls the use of personal information by organisations, businesses and government.
 Everyone responsible for using data has to follow the data protection principles (as above) and make sure the information is used fairly and lawfully.

 General Data Protection Regulation (GDPR) – from 25th May 2018, the GDPR replaces the Data Protection Act 1998.
 Its aim is to give people more control over how organisations use their data and to ensure data protection law is almost identical across the EU.